-Debra Meyers, Ph.D., Director
+Debra Meyers, Ph.D., Director Tamara F. O'Callaghan, Ph.D., Assistant Director

 Certified by the Kentucky Education Professional Standards Board for rank change, the Master of Arts in Integrative Studies program is intended for those who already teach and want to advance professionally as well as for those who aspire to teach at the community college level.
-Our thirty-three hour interdisciplinary program culminates in a thesis or project in which the candidate addresses a specific problem, issue, or question using a variety of disciplinary perspectives and methods.
+Our thirty-three hour interdisciplinary program culminates in a project in which the candidate addresses a specific problem, issue, or question using a variety of disciplinary perspectives and methods.
 Master's candidates wishing to teach part-time at the college level must take eighteen credit hours in a single discipline in order to meet common accreditation requirements.